DavidL1023/PlatformFighter/README.md

-# My first serious programming project
+# Platform Fighter

-Is a platform fighter for me to get used to some object oriented programming in Python
+Is a little game for me to get used to some object oriented programming in Python.
+It's my first serious/personal programming project.

+## How To Use
+Once you have the repository, just run the client with Python interpreter.
+WASD to move, left click to shoot, ESC to bring back the main menu.
+There's also some stuff you can mess around with in the settings file, including a tilemap for changing the map.

-## Whoah test
+### Whoah test
   - Whoah

-My plans for the game
-  - was too ambitious got bored, instead just:

-  - convert to exe for players

-  - leave pvp for multiplayer